+If you fancy getting around the city and seeing more of what Bristol and beyond has to offer, look no further!
+Here we list all the best day trips in and around Bristol.
 From castles, to caves and to cemeteries, here are our top 10 day trips in and around Bristol.
-Walking boots may be required.
+Walking boots may be required!

 Take a stroll around the beautiful Clifton Village which is filled with amazing independent boutique shops, cafes and restaurants – just a stones throw away from Bristol city centre.
 Clifton Village is also the home of the famous Clifton Suspension Bridge that stands above the River Avon.
 To see the Bridge in all its glory, head to the Clifton Observatory where you will find the most picturesque views.
 The Observatory also houses a Camera Obscura and giant caves that allow you to delve into the cliff face.

-Explore the 650 acre parkland Blaise estate has to offer, including a child’s play area, museum and castle.
+Explore the 650 acre parkland Blaise Castle House Museum and Estate has to offer, including a child’s play area, museum and castle.
 The star attraction is the stunning 18th century, Grade II* mansion house - admission is free and is located just 5 miles North-west of Bristol.
 A great day out for all the family!

 6. Dundry Hill

 Dundry Hill is the ideal location to take a morning walk on a sunny, crisp and clear day.
 The walk will lead you through houses, churches and farmland leading you to the top of the hill where you will find lovely views of Bristol’s skyline.
 After the walk find yourself relaxing in a cosy pub or café enjoying some lunch.